riffm/mint/README.rst

             @div.id(footer)

-As you can see in previouse example we define slot ``content`` and call it after that.
+As you can see in previous example we define slot ``content`` and call it after that.
 During call of slot it's content will be inserted in template.
 And if we need to insert different content in that place we should inherit ``layout.mint`` and override ``content`` slot implementation::